Crownpeak/fhr-client-proxy/README.md

 This request will be proxied to the Fredhopper’s Query API at the `TARGET_HOST` with the query parameters q=product and fh_location=//catalog01/en_US.

-For more details on the Fredhopper’s Query API, see here: LINK
+For more details on using the Fredhopper’s Query API, [click here](https://crownpeak.gitbook.io/product-discovery/fredhopper-integration-guide/fredhopper-integration-guide-1/front-end-integration)

 The run the proxy locally, use the following commands:
 ```